Ryangraves93/Multiplayer-Photon-Game/README.md

 # Multiplayer-Photon-Game
+A project done for using photon networking framework using Unity game engine.
+A dungeon puzzle game created for co-op online play.

-A project done for game development with Unity in college.
-A simple multiplayer puzzle game using Photon multiplayer networking.
+* A multiplayer puzzle game using Photon multiplayer networking.

+* Host and create lobbies for multiplayer sessions for two players.

 [https://www.youtube.com/watch?v=lZZQ8xns9Tk]